abiosoft/caddy-docker/README.md

 Point your browser to `http://127.0.0.1:2015`.

 > Be aware!
-If you don't bind mount the location certificates are saved to, you may bypass Lets Encrypt limits
+If you don't bind mount the location certificates are saved to, you may hit Let's Encrypt rate [limits](https://letsencrypt.org/docs/rate-limits/)
-> rending further certificate generation disallowed!
+> rending further certificate generation or renewal disallowed (for a fixed period)!
 See "Saving Certificates" below!

 ### Saving Certificates